RouninMedia/is_JSON/README.md

 # is_JSON
-A simple PHP function which detects if a given string is valid JSON.
+A simple pair of PHP & JS functions which detect if a given string is valid JSON.
 An Ashiva component.

-## The `is_JSON` Function
+## PHP `is_JSON` Function

 ```
 function is_JSON($string) {